Archive | Play Therapy

 Family Therapy

 My work is with the family as well as with the child or adolescent.
 My family focused approach to treatment looks at both the immediate problem and the underlying causes.
-Through training and experience, I understand how unless the ‘root’ cause of the problem is addressed, symptoms will cease only temporarily, manifest in different behaviors later or develop in another family member.
+Through training and experience, I understand how unless the ‘root’ causes of the problem are addressed, symptoms will cease only temporarily, manifest in different behaviors later or develop in another family member.
 I recognize that problems or behaviors exhibited by one child often impact other members of the family and when family dynamics may play a role in their continuation.

 Play Therapy and Sand Tray Therapy